 The Lawyers in the Classroom and Judges in the Classroom programs provide volunteer professionals from the legal community an opportunity to enhance civics and law related education in Louisiana classrooms.
-During the 2016-17 school year 6,000 students statewide have benefited from this program.
+Thousands of students statewide benefit from this program every year.

 The LCLCE partners with the Louisiana State Bar Association and the Louisiana District Judges Association to bring volunteer lawyers, judges and educators together to deliver exciting, inter-active law-related presentations.
 These professionals will share their practical and real world experiences with students.The two programs have materials available on a wide variety of topics in the area of civics or law-related instruction.
 Click here for an illustrative listing of the many topics/lessons that may be utilized by guest presenters.

 For educators interested in participating in the Lawyers in the Classroom and Judges in the Classroom programs, there is no charge.
 To enroll, all educators need to do is complete the enrollment form linked to here.
 The LCLCE will match your classroom needs with one of the many volunteers from the legal community in your area.